CSCI-KNOX/CSCI-3753-PA0/README.md

 Click Download.
 Navigate to the `Download` directory and double click `Etcher-Setup-1.4.4-x64.exe` and follow installation instructions.

-Once installed you can run Etcher:

-Insert the SD card into your computer.
-It will show up in etcher.
+Once installed you can run Etcher.
+Now insert the SD card into your computer.
+It will show up in Etcher.

-> **NOTE:** Make you don't have any important data on your SD card.
-After this process the SD will be wiped.

 Download the zip from raspberrypi website.
 Extract the img from the zip file by dobule clicking

-## Step 2b: Using `dd` command (Advanced method, Linux only)
+## Step 2b: Using `?????` command (Advanced method, MacOS only)

 > **NOTE:** You can skip this step if you completed *Step 2: Using Etcher (Easy method)*.